Mobx01/Mobx01/README.md

 ## What I’m Currently Working On

-- Executing a Data Science internship at Atlyscloud Workforce.
 - Strengthening algorithmic problem-solving on LeetCode (315+ solved, Max Rating: 1510).
 - Competing in and building solutions for hackathons like Pathway x IIT Ropar, Ethos 2025, and the GDG Solution Challenge.
 - Building real-world, full-stack projects with clean design, caching, and scalability in mind.